 “Hirsch,” laughed the SS officer.
 It was not a friendly laugh.
 “That’s a Jewish name.
 You are a Jew, aren’t you?”

 Walter paused to savor his response.
 “Actually no, I’m not.
 My family are Lutherans.
 And my real name is not Hirsch.
 My father anglicized it when we came to America in 1918—for obvious reasons.
 I was baptized Walther Heinrich Gerhart von Hirschberg.
-My father is Walther Gunter Friedrich Graf von Hirschberg und Gaffron and my mother is Elizabeth du Schleswig-Holstein-Sonderburg.”
+My father is Walther Gunter Friedrich Graf von Hirschberg und Gaffron and my mother is Elisabeth du Schleswig-Holstein-Sonderburg.”
 He had just named two of the most respected old Prussian aristocratic families.

 “And you,” he said, returning the SS officer’s hostile stare with a pleasant smile, “you must have a name, too.”